 Sit Down, Relax: Formal dining room furniture tends to be dark and upholstered, which can make the area look gloomy and old-fashioned.
 Instead, why not choose a lighter shade of wood, thereby making the room more casual and relaxed?
 Also, instead of using the standard silk material for your chairs, upholster your furnishing in something less luxurious.
 Not only will this save you money, it will also let your guests feel less anxious to sit down at the table for fear of “messing up your nice things.”

-Need to find a pro for your dining room makeover?Find Pros
+Ready to start your dining room makeover?Find Pros

 Informal Fixtures: Many formal dining rooms come with fancy light fixtures, usually in the form of chandeliers.
 However, these light fixtures tend to be expensive and sometimes are unable to provide adequate lighting for the room.
 Therefore, skip the chandelier and instead add other light sources to the space.
 Add a lamp in the corner or install wall fixtures.
 Possibly use candlelight throughout the room for a more elegant look by installing candle wall sconces.
 In any case, you don’t have to have an elaborate light fixture to keep the room feeling warm and decorative.